spxbhuhb/z2-pre/z2-schematic/README.md

 ### Schematic Classes

 To define a schematic class, extend `Schematic` and use the provided field definition functions.
-You may find the [list of available functions](#field-definition-functions) below or [define your own](#writing-field-definition-functions).

 ```kotlin
 class Test : Schematic<Test>() {